-- Turn it back on while holding down the Shift key
+- Shift. turn it back on while holding down

-- release shift when you see a login menu
+- release shift when you see the login menu

-Now that you know the situation with your Mac isn’t serious, you’re one step closer to the finish line.
-Sometimes you need to restart MacBook once for everything to work fine.
+Now that you know the situation with your Mac isn’t hopeless, you’re getting closer to the finish line.
+Sometimes, you need to restart MacBook once again for everything to work smoothly.

 6. Reset Your Mac’s NVRAM

-Even when your Mac is turned off, there’s a special kind of memory that keeps track of it.
-This is called non-volatile random access memory (NVRAM) and can cause boot problems in very rare cases.
-But if you’ve already tried all of the suggestions above, this may be a very rare case.
+Even when your Mac is turned off, there is a special kind of memory that is keeping tabs.
+This is called non-volatile random-access memory (NVRAM) and can cause booting problems in very rare cases.
+But if you’ve already tried all of the suggestions above, this may actually be a very rare case.

 To reset NVRAM: